Lukeaalbert/digital-retail-system/README.md

 ### This repo includes files for a project that implements the backend for a simplified version of an online retail system, such as Amazon.

-A database of products from certain categories as well as users and their associated information is read in with a parser.
+One this program is run, a database of products from certain categories, as well as users and their associated information, is read in with a parser.
 The parsed data is used to model the information associated with the current retail system.
 See input.txt for an example of the format that data is stored and accessed in.

 The system allows users to interactively search for products based on certain keywords, returning the products that match their search.
 From those matches, the program allows users to add selected items to their "cart", view items in their cart, purchase the items in their cart, and save the updated database of product and user information.